 Hiking and camping do not depend on prevailing weather conditions but rather on the quality of your gear.
-Nevertheless, nighttime brings a major challenge with temperatures falling below 10-degree Celsius.
-Despite that, you can camp at any temperature – with the exception of children - as long as you cover up well.
+Nevertheless, nighttime brings a major challenge with temperatures falling below 10 degrees Celsius.
+Despite that, you can camp at any temperature – with the exception of children – as long as you cover up well.

 5. Are electric heaters safe in tents?

 Electric heaters are safe to use in tents.
-Unlike their gas counterparts that pose a carbon monoxide risk, electric heaters are totally safe to use in confined spaces.
+Unlike their gas counterparts which pose a carbon monoxide risk, electric heaters are totally safe to use in confined spaces.
 As a matter of fact, they will heat a tent quicker than any other model.
 Additionally, they curb condensation build-up as they emit warm air into the tent.
 Yet, you need access to electric hook-ups to power them up.

 6. Can you use a heater in a tent?

 You can definitely use a heater in your tent.
 There are different ways to warm up a tent, heaters being among the most efficient options.
 Actually, heaters come in different models depending on the fuel used.
 Electric heaters are the safest as compared to gas-powered heaters that produce toxic carbon monoxide.

 7. Can you survive winter in a tent?

 Surely, you can survive winter in a tent as long as you are equipped with the right gear.
 Your first line of defense is your clothing.
 Get winter-oriented boots and gloves too.
 It is advisable to dress in layers for proper insulation.
 Besides, you need to invest in a great canvas tent.
 To top it off, you must find a way to heat up the tent.